satrapankti/Data-Analytics/Adventure Works - Sales Analytics/README.md

 ### Solving Requirements by generating Dashboard using different tools like Excel, MYSQL, Tableau and PowerBI.

-Tableau File can also be viewed here: https://public.tableau.com/app/profile/satrapankti/viz/AdventureWorks_16734332639530/AdventureWorks
+Tableau File can also be viewed here: **https://public.tableau.com/app/profile/satrapankti/viz/AdventureWorks_16734332639530/AdventureWorks**

+##### Adventure Works.pdf
+It is the PowerBI file in pdf form.